telerik/xaml-docs/controls/radspreadsheet/keyboard-support.md

 # Keyboard Support

-By default RadSpreadSheet support keyboard shortcuts that allow you to perform various operations without touching the mouse.
+By default, __RadSpreadSheet__ supports keyboard shortcuts that allow you to perform various operations without touching the mouse.
 The bellow tables list all supported shortcuts.

 ## List of keys handled by RadSpreadSheet